Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/native-restaking/README.md

 # Native Restaking

-Native restaking describes the process of changing an Ethereum validator's[ withdrawal credentials](https://notes.ethereum.org/@launchpad/withdrawals-faq#Q-What-are-withdrawals) to EigenLayer's smart contracts.
-You must operate an Ethereum Validator node in order to participate in Native Restaking.
-To learn more or set up your Ethereum Validator please follow this link from the[ Ethereum Foundation](https://launchpad.ethereum.org/).

 :::warning
 Please read this entire guide before launching your new validator or integrating your existing validator.
 Before you deploy a new validator you must plan to either: